Find Your Ideal AI Setup

 1. My best workflow lane and why

-2. A practical stack for planning, implementation, and review
+2. A practical stack for planning, execution, and review

-3. When I should stay in the editor versus hand work to a terminal or background agent
+3. When I should stay in chat, use a workspace-native agent, stay in the editor, or hand work to a terminal or background agent

 4. The guardrails I should put in place before I scale usage